 Once spiders take up residence on the exterior of your home, they may enter via soffit vents on the eaves of your home, through windows with damaged screens, underneath doors or through the gaps in sliding glass doors.

-Are Spiders Dangerous In South Florida?
+Are Spiders In Florida Dangerous?

 Debunking The Myth: All Spiders Are Bad

 While many people have been conditioned to hate all types of spider, just remember, not all spiders are bad.
 In fact, most spiders in the West Palm Beach area are good!

 Spiders play an important role in our local South Florida ecosystem.
 They are nature’s most natural way of reducing flying insects like mosquitoes and gnats that can be a major nuisance in the area.